THE FINANCIAL POWER OF PUBLIC SECTOR UNIONS

 Source: California Public Sector Union Revenue Exceeds $1.0 Billion Per Year, September 18, 2012

 California’s public employee unions spend at least $250 million per year on politics.
 These are direct political expenditures for lobbying, campaign contributions, and independent expenditure campaigns.

 Source: Public Sector Unions & Political Spending, September 23, 2010

 Public sector unions have minimal financial reporting requirements.
 This dearth of oversight is a significant contrast from the financial reporting laws that govern private sector unions, most of which impose a much greater level of openness and transparency than is found with public sector unions.
 At the end of 2010, at the close of the mid-term election cycle, California’s public sector unions were estimated to have over $200 million in cash-on-hand with minimal debt.

 Source: Understanding the Financial Disclosure Requirements of Public Sector Unions, June 20, 2012

 Business interests outspend unions in federal elections by a margin of approximately 2-to-1, not 15-to-1, as frequently claimed by union spokespersons.
 But union spending is almost exclusively on behalf of Democrats, whereas corporate spending is almost perfectly balanced between Republicans and Democrats.

 Source: Which Special Interests Are Partisan?, December 15, 2011

 Public sector unions exercise nearly absolute power over the political process in California.
 They have been attempting to suppress the state initiative process as well as local efforts at fiscal reform.
-With their supermajority in the state legislature they can be expected to resume their attacks on direct democracy.
+As of November 2012, with a new supermajority of union backed candidates in the state legislature, unions can be expected to resume their attacks on direct democracy.

 California’s Government Unions Fight Reformers, September 9, 2011